|

 Step 1: Preheat Oven

-• Preheat the oven to 400F.
-Have pie crust pan lined with pastry crust.
-You don't need a top crust.
+• Preheat the oven to 400°F. Line a 9-inch pie pan with the prepared pie crust.
+You do not need a top crust.

 Step 2: Mix Pumpkin Filling

-• Add all the remining ingredients and mix well.
-To prevent splatter, I put the mixer on slow when first adding the evaporated milk.
-Then return it to mixing speed.
+• Beat the eggs in a large mixing bowl.
+Add the remaining ingredients and mix well.
+Start the mixer on low speed when adding the evaporated milk, then increase to mixing speed once combined.

 Mixing together a recipe for pumpkin pie filling in a large stand mixer.